2018-2019 Vincennes University Catalog [ARCHIVED CATALOG]

 Standards for Progression and Graduation

-Readmission standards apply to any student that was unsuccessful in passing or withdrew from an FSE course (FNRL) following admission into the Program or any student failing to maintain the Standards for Progression and Graduation.
+Readmission standards apply to any student that was previously unsuccessful or withdrew from the Health Information Management Program or any student that did not meet the Standards for Progression and Graduation.

-- Applicants may be readmitted to the program one time only.
+- Students may be readmitted to the program one time only.